Hiring costs add up very quickly if an efficient process is not in place.

 Replacing highly-paid candidates might cost employers more, but replacing lower-income employees still takes its toll.
 A candidate may look good on paper, but they may be resistant to change, a drag on morale, or incapable of learning new skills – these all contribute to costs.

 Skills-based hiring has proven to prevent the cost of mis-hires.
-Our report, The State of Skills-Based Hiring 2022, shows 92.7% of companies reduced mis-hires with this approach.
+Our report, The State of Skills-Based Hiring 2023, shows that 82% of companies using skills-based hiring reduce mis-hires.

-In addition to the loss of time and money spent finding, interviewing, and training the new employee, mis-hires can lead to lost productivity costs like:
+In addition to the loss of time and money spent finding, interviewing, and training a mis-hire, there are lost productivity costs such as:

 Mis-hiring causes ripple effects that can impact other areas of your business in unexpected ways.
 Skills-based hiring takes these risks into account and gives you the tools to prevent mis-hiring from happening in the first place.